box-community/box-custom-portal-demo/README.md

 pnpm install
 ```

-Copy env file and add information for each variable based on the json config file and content ids
+Copy env file and add information for each variable based on the json config file and content ids.
+No quotes required.

 ```bash
 cp .env_example .env